 Many of the dialogs throughout Print Wizard and its support programs allow you to resize to see more content.
-You can "grab" the lower right hand corner of the dialogs by clicking with the left mouse button and drag them to resize.
+You can "grab" any or edge of the dialogs by clicking with the left mouse button and drag it to resize.
+You can also "zoom" the dialog.
 This is especially useful with the Print Preview dialog.

-2.2.11 File : Email
+2.2.11 File: Email